Skip to main content

 Description

-Interests are occupation and occupational justice centred.
-Current projects: 1. employing feminist and occupational justice theory to explore the qualitative narratives of mothers of children with autism; 2. using Photovoice to explore experiences of living as a refugee in Ireland; 2. peer-research study of supported volunteering as a community-engaged learning experience for students and those with a history of homelessness.
-Previous research projects have been primarily related to: clinical practice within the Unilink Service; civic engagement and women in prison; teaching practice (community-engaged learning).
-Evaluated aspects of the Unilink Service in college that serves students with mental health problems.
-In particular, examined 1. use of text messaging within the service and 2.
-Unilink's Asperger's Syndrome strand.
+Interests are inclusion and occupational justice centred.
+Current projects: 1. employing feminist and occupational justice theory to explore the qualitative narratives of mothers of children with autism; 2. using Photovoice to elevate the narratives of refugees in Ireland; 3. exploration of supported volunteering experiences for individuals with a history of homelessness and as a community-engaged learning experience for students.
+Individuals with lived experience of homelessness led data collection with their peers.
+Previous research projects have been primarily related to: - clinical practice within College-based occupational therapy service; - civic engagement and women in prison; - teaching and learning through community-engaged learning.
 Collaborated with a women's prison engaging in several civic engagement projects including: 1. a creative problem-solving course evaluation; 2. a two-phase drama workshop project.
-Phase 1 was a summer project across two years that was part of a Community Arts Festival; Phase 2 attracted funding and included students as peer-educators across a university semester.
+Phase 1 was a summer project across two years that was part of a Community Arts Festival; Phase 2 attracted funding to support the inclusion of students as peer-educators.
+Evaluated aspects of the College-based occupational therapy service for students with mental health problems.
+In particular: 1. use of text messaging within the service, 2. the Asperger's Syndrome strand of the service.

 Projects